YLu-1258/YLu-Blog/_posts/2022-12-13-guest-speaker.md

 ### Biggest challenge in tech industry
 > Interviews are pretty intense now, especially for silicon valley tech companies.
 Especially stressful as they give you a limited amount of time to pass a certain problem.

+## Reflections:
+Through this experience, I realized that there was much more to the tech industry than just learning how to code.
+Because technology changes rapidly over time, I will need to be able to continuously learn from my experiences and also from those around me in order to keep up with the trends.
+It is only through a skillset such as this that I may remain of good use to the company and thrive in the corporate scenario.
+It was also intruiging to learn about the many challenges and experiences of these tech workers, and I particularly enjoyed the part where they introduced how the agile methodology was applied in their workplace as well as their interviewing experiences.
+Finally, it was also enlightening to learn about the violatile job market, in order to remain employed, I must be able to look to the future and predict when would be a good time to prepare to change jobs.
+Overall, this was a very enlightening experience and I would love to discuss this topic with others!